 [29:04] Leading Lines is produced by the Center for Teaching, The Vanderbilt Institute for Digital Learning, The Office of Scholarly Communication to the Vanderbilt Library, and the Associate Provost for Digital Learning.

-[29:12] This episode was edited Rick McDaniel.
+[29:12] This episode was edited Rhett McDaniel.
 Look for new episodes the first and third Monday of each month.
 I’m your host, Derek Bruff.
 Thanks for listening.